Aphra Behn: Education

 Although Behn's writings show some form of education, it is not clear how she obtained the education that she did.
 It was somewhat taboo for women at the time to receive a formal education, Janet Todd notes.
 Although some aristocratic girls in the past had been able to receive some form of education, that was most likely not the case for Aphra Behn, based on the time she lived.
 Self-tuition was practised by European women during the 17th century, but it relied on the parents to allow that to happen.
 She most likely spent time copying poems and other writings, which not only inspired her but educated her.
-It is important to note that Aphra was not alone in her quest of self-tuition during this time period, and there are other notable women, such as the first female medical doctor Dorothea Leporin who made efforts to self-educate.
+Aphra was not alone in her quest of self-tuition during this time period, and there are other notable women, such as the first female medical doctor Dorothea Leporin who made efforts to self-educate.
 In some of her plays, Aphra Behn shows disdain towards this English ideal of not educating women formally.
 She also, though, seemed to believe that learning Greek and Latin, two of the classical languages at the time, was not as important as many authors thought it to be.
 She may have been influenced by another writer named Francis Kirkman who also lacked knowledge of Greek or Latin, who said "you shall not find my English, Greek, here; nor hard cramping Words, such as will stop you in the middle of your Story to consider what is meant by them...".
 Later in life, Aphra would make similar gestures to ideas revolving around formal education.